Car Insurance Coverage Types

 Rental Reimbursement Coverage

-Rental reimbursement insurance pays for a rental car while your vehicle is being repaired after a covered accident.
-It includes daily and total limits.
+Rental reimbursement pays for a rental car while your vehicle is being repaired after a covered accident.
+Most policies include a daily and total dollar limit.

 Gap Insurance

-Gap insurance covers the “gap” between your car’s actual value and what you still owe if it’s totaled or stolen.
-It’s crucial for new or financed vehicles.
+Gap insurance pays the difference between your car’s actual cash value and the amount you still owe on your loan or lease — if your vehicle is totaled or stolen.

 Roadside Assistance